A calzone being made with traditional italian ingredientsA calzone being made with traditional italian ingredients

 When it comes to filling your calzone, the possibilities are endless.
 You can use traditional pizza toppings like pepperoni, mushrooms, and olives, or get creative with ingredients like spinach, ricotta cheese, and prosciutto.
 Just be sure not to overfill your calzone, or it may burst open during baking.

-See also How to make banh mi from Vietnam?
+See also How to make borscht from Russia?

 Variations on classic calzone recipes to try at home